 - c) Check out the lectures and exercises on your own.
 What problems and algorithms are missing from the table?
 (There are at least two.)
-What is their classification on the above list? - d) Add a bit of explanation where you think it's helpful or needed. - e) Discuss unclear cases in the exercise session!
+What is their classification on the above list? - d) As a new column of the table, provide a bit of explanation where you think it's helpful or needed. - e) Discuss unclear cases in the exercise session!